sqlc-dev/www/_posts/2023-07-31-sqlc-one-point-twenty-released.md

 ### SQLite improvements

-AA slew of fixes landed for our SQLite implementation, bringing it closer to parity with MySQL and PostgreSQL.
-We want to thank [@orisano](https://github.com/orisano) for their continued dedication to improving `sqlc`'s SQLite support.
+A slew of fixes landed for our SQLite implementation, bringing it closer to parity with MySQL and PostgreSQL.
+We want to thank [@orisano](https://github.com/orisano) for their continued dedication to improving SQLite support in `sqlc`.

 ### Changelog